Marker Logo

 Government of Canada-Gouvernement du Canada

-Erected by Historic Sites and Monuments Board of Canada.
+Sites and Monuments Board of Canada.

 Location.
 43° 15.285′ N, 79° 52.213′ W. Marker is in Hamilton, Ontario.
 It is in Durand.
-Marker is at the intersection of James Street South and Jackson Street West, on the right when traveling south on James Street South.
+It is at the intersection of James Street South and Jackson Street West, on the right when traveling south on James Street South.
 Touch for map.
 Marker is at or near this postal address: 70 James St S, Hamilton ON L8P 2Y8, Canada.
 Touch for directions.

 St. Paul’s Presbyterian Church marker image.
 Click for full size.

-Photographed By Tim Boyd, March 15, 2023
+Photographed by Tim Boyd, March 15, 2023

 2. St. Paul’s Presbyterian Church marker